SimpleDeviceModel/SimpleDeviceModel.github.io/index.md

 ```

 By default, SDM will be installed to `/usr/local`.
 Refer to [the manual (PDF)](https://github.com/SimpleDeviceModel/sdm/raw/master/doc/manual.pdf) for detailed build instructions.

+Windows builds of SDM were linked against [Qt 5.6.3](https://github.com/SimpleDeviceModel/sdm/releases/download/1.0.0/qt-everywhere-opensource-src-5.6.3.7z).
+Other versions of Qt can be downloaded from the [Qt website](https://download.qt.io/).

 ## Documentation